 In essence, headhunting (also known as Executive Search), is a discreet, direct and tailored approach to recruitment.
 It is about proactively finding the best possible candidate who is available, and interested in, a specific role.

-Headhunting is the targeted identification and confidential approach to an individual to qualify and motivate them for client specific opportunities.
+Headhunting is the targeted identification and confidential approach to an individual and confidential approach to an individual to qualify and motivate them for client specific opportunities.

 Headhunting requires a lot more effort than normal recruitment because it is not simply finding the 20% or so of people who might be actively looking for a role at any one time.
 It’s about finding every candidate who might be suitable and interested in moving for the right opportunity, even if they are not actively looking for a role.

 As a result, headhunting involves detailed and painstaking research to identify all of the possible suitable candidates for the role and approaching them to ascertain their appetite for the role.

 How does a headhunter differ from a recruitment agency?

 It can be confusing as many recruitment agencies use headhunting terminology and often claim to be headhunters even when they’re not.